(adsbygoogle = window.adsbygoogle || []).push({});

 Why You Should Care About Your Employees’ Mental Health

-As data continues to emerge, more and more employers are aware that a mentally healthy workforce is linked to lower medical costs and can help to lower rates of absenteeism and presenteeism.
-For the uninitiated, absenteeism refers to an employee’s habitual or intentional absence work and presenteeism refers to an employee’s presence at work despite illness, injury, or another condition which results in reduced productivity.
+As data continues to emerge, more and more employers are aware that a mentally healthy workforce is linked to lower medical costs.
+This can help to lower rates of absenteeism and presenteeism.
+For the uninitiated, absenteeism refers to an employee’s habitual or intentional absence from work.
+Presenteeism refers to an employee’s presence at work despite illness, injury, or another condition that results in reduced productivity.
 So an employee who attends work but is unable to operate at their normal levels of productivity, rather than missing work altogether, contributes to presenteeism.

-According to the United States Surgeon General, one in five adults (20%) will experience a diagnosable mental illness in any given year and that approximately 15% of those affected will also experience a substance abuse disorder that co-occurs with mental illness.
+According to the United States Surgeon General, one in five adults (20%) will experience a diagnosable mental illness in any given year.
+On top of that, approximately 15% of those affected will also experience a substance abuse disorder that co-occurs with mental illness.

-The National Alliance on Mental Illness reported that only 41% of adults in the United States living with a mental health condition received mental health services in the past year, and that only a third received care that NAMI deems adequate for treatment.
-This leaves 59% of adults suffering from mental illnesses without the medical and mental health care they require to lead happy, healthy, and productive lives both in and outside of the workplace.
+The National Alliance on Mental Illness reported that only 41% of adults in the United States living with a mental health condition received mental health services in the past year.
+From that only a third received care that NAMI deems adequate for treatment.
+This leaves 59% of adults suffering from mental illnesses without the medical and mental health care they require to lead happy, healthy, and productive lives.
+Both in and outside of the workplace.

 A mentally unhealthy workforce is correlated with increased medical costs and a decrease in employee productivity.
 However, investment in the mental health benefits and programs administered to employees does generate a high return on investment.
 The WHO reports that every $1 invested in increasing treatment availability and quality of care leads to a return of $4 in better health, productivity, and ability to work.

 This ROI is promising, particularly for businesses plagued by chronic absenteeism and presenteeism.
-Beyond the enormous cost that lost earnings and profits have on the economy as a whole, employees who are mentally healthy are more productive, are more present at work, and are able to contribute meaningfully to the business as a whole.
+Beyond the enormous cost that lost earnings and profits have on the economy as a whole, mentally healthy employees are more productive, are more present at work, and can contribute meaningfully to the business as a whole.

 Creating a Mentally Healthy Environment

 So, how do you make a healthy workplace to encourage the development of a healthy workforce?
 The American Psychiatric Foundation’s Partnership for Workplace Mental Health program recommends a thoughtful and intensive process for employers to undertake.
-Employers must first understand what their current health plan covers in regards to mental health treatment.
+Employers must first understand what their current health plan covers regarding mental health treatment.

 Does the plan cover outpatient and inpatient care?
 How are employees informed about the scope of their health benefits?
-Are the current benefits offered sufficient to ensure employees receive an adequate level of care in respect to mental illnesses?
+Are the current benefits offered sufficient to ensure employees receive an adequate level of care concerning mental illnesses?
 All of these questions, and more, must be thoughtfully and carefully investigated before employers can consider extending mental health coverage in their preexisting plans or adopting new policies.

 While investing in the mental health of employees is certainly an economic decision, it can boost company morale and contribute positively to company culture.
-Employees who feel as though they are valued by their employers, and an employer’s investment in their employee’s mental and physical well-being can certainly signal value, are more likely to remain at that company and be productive workers for a longer period of time.
+Employees who feel as though they are valued by their employers.
+Also, an employer’s investment in their employee’s mental and physical well-being can signal the value and appreciation of that employee.
+As a result, they are more likely to remain at that company and be productive workers for a longer period of time.

-In addition, a positive company culture where employees feel valued can serve to attract and retain employees, encourage productivity and attendance, and strengthen leadership.
-In sum, healthy employees are good for business, both in respect to reduced medical costs and to increased productivity.
+In addition, a positive company culture where employees feel valued can serve to attract and retain employees.
+It can also encourage productivity and attendance while strengthening leadership.
+In sum, healthy employees are good for business, both with respect to reduced medical costs and increased productivity.

 Cassidy Welter on Twitter